git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mikro-Mk3.md

 ## Installation

 Load the respective template from the folder _resources/Maschine Mikro Mk3_ into the device by using Native Instruments Controller Editor.
+Since there is no notification when the user switches to MIDI mode, the displayed state can be inconsistent.
+In that case, press the Stop button once to update it.

 ## Important notes